WanjinYoo/scheduler/README.md

 ReactJS, WebSocket and SASS were used to design front-end part of the website.

-UseReducer,UseEffect and UseState were used for state management.
+UseReducer,UseEffect and UseState hooks were used for state management.

 WebSocket updates the website without refreshing.

-Node js, Express js and POSTGRES back-end for back-end part.
+Node js, Express js and POSTGRES for back-end part.

 The app is currently deployed on Netlify with its POSTGRES database server on Heroku.
 (https://5fdb4ff97aceef0007957bae--admiring-curran-a773c7.netlify.app/)